 - Confirm you have the correct client software and client configuration requirements at System Requirements and Technical Prerequisites on the SAP Help portal.

 - Enable "High Performance" power plan.
 See 2327454 - Low performance occurs in tables / grid and other areas of SAP Analytics Cloud.

 Your network connection has a significant influence on your experience.
 Steps to test your network:

 - Reverse proxy: Are you using a reverse proxy to access SAP Analytics Cloud?
-Verify if the behavior also happens when you connect to the public URL and you access the demo stories.
+If so, verify that the behavior also happens when you connect to the public SAC URL and access the demo stories.